 Hybrid Model for Teaching and Learning

-Beginning August 31, Carnegie Mellon will offer a hybrid model of teaching and learning that will maximize flexibility, accessibility and, most importantly, quality, creativity and innovation.
+For the 2020-2021 academic year, Carnegie Mellon is providing a hybrid model of teaching and learning that maximizes flexibility, accessibility and, most importantly, quality, creativity and innovation.

 At the course level, this means we will be offering both in-person and remote instruction for as many of our courses as possible.

-We know that some members of our community will be unable to return to campus due to travel restrictions, visa problems or health concerns and thus will not be able to attend or conduct classes in person.
+We know that some members of our community are unable to return to campus due to travel restrictions, visa problems or health concerns and thus are unable to attend or conduct classes in person.

-We also know that in order to meet the health and safety standards adopted by the university in compliance with guidance from national, state and local health officials, campus will need to be less dense to support physical distancing requirements.
+We also know that in order to meet the health and safety standards adopted by the university in compliance with guidance from national, state and local health officials, campus needs to remain less dense to support physical distancing requirements.

-All courses after Thanksgiving will be taught remotely to mitigate any inherent risk in return travel following the traditional winter recess.
+All fall 2020 courses after Thanksgiving will be taught remotely to mitigate any inherent risk in return travel following this break.

-This schedule represents a “stretching” of the day's class times and involves remapping each originally assigned timeslot.
-We will work with department heads and the university registrar to minimize the number of courses in the later time slots where possible.
+The course schedule represents a stretching of the day's class times and involves remapping each originally assigned timeslot.
+We worked with department heads and the university registrar to maximize access to courses across time zones.

-The Eberly Center has prepared a range of resources and support, including access to a new menu of tested tools, techniques and syllabi resources.
+The Eberly Center has learned from the fall semester and has prepared the spring semester to be even better with a range of resources and support, including access to a new menu of tested tools, techniques and syllabi resources.
 These resources include updates for syllabus statements and preparations for hybrid and remote teaching.

-Additional technology was installed throughout campus over the summer, including installation of new standard minimum video and microphone capability in all registrar and key departmental classrooms and enhanced video capability in select specialized rooms.
+Additional technology was installed throughout campus, including installation of new standard minimum video and microphone capability in all registrar and key departmental classrooms and enhanced video capability in select specialized rooms.